NASA-Openscapes/2022-nasa-champions/README.md

 - **Location:** remotely, via Zoom

-Agendas are accessible to Cohort participants in our Cohort Google Drive Folder *(link upcoming)*; they are also an archive of our live google-docing.
+Agendas are accessible to Cohort participants in our [Cohort Google Drive Folder](https://drive.google.com/drive/folders/1d9gSLy5c7KjbgdADI4vSY-yNQnXP07eU?usp=sharing); they are also an archive of our live google-docing.
 Please see <https://openscapes.org/series> to view blank versions of the agendas.

 Date | Cohort Call Topics          | Series Chapters |      Seaside Chat Topics
 ----| ------------------|----------------------|--------------------------------